Use only distilled water. Tap or spring water will risk corroding the bottom of your chamber.

 If your chamber is in place properly, leaks could also be caused by an old mask.
 Reach out to your doctor or a respiratory therapist to order a new mask or to get a consultation for a pressure change if necessary.

 Residual water in your tubing or mask can be caused by a few different factors.
-To being troubleshooting, check to see if your tubing is wrapped, if your water level needs to be lowered, or if your heat setting is too high and should be lowered.
+To being troubleshooting, check to see if your tubing is wrapped, if your water level needs to be lowered, or if your heat setting is too high and needs to be lowered.

-- Check to make sure the unit is plugged in securely on both ends.
+- Check to make sure the unit is plugged in securely at both ends.

-- Check to see if the unit display shows errors, such as high leaks.
-The mask may have a poor fit.
+- Check to see if the unit is displaying an error message.
+If it is indicating a high level of leakage for example, your mask may have a poor fit.

 - There may be a leak in the humidifier.